Why do you hammer the panel?

 Simple answer....no.
-When you car was produced, flat sheets of mild steel or aluminum were stamped into shape in a huge punch and die under 100's of tons of pressure to form a panel.
+When a panel is made, flat sheets of mild steel or aluminum were stamped into shape in a huge punch and die under 100's of tons of pressure to form a panel.
 If steel had memory your panels would be constantly straining to be that flat piece of steel again.

 When we remove a dent we are basically sculpting by hand the affected area back to the shape it was stamped into.
-It would be great if metal had some sort of memory (even if simply to make it easier on a dent mans arms and wrists) but unfortunately it doesn't.
+It would be great if metal had some sort of memory but unfortunately it doesn't.

 How long does it take?

 Small and medium dents anywhere from 30 mins to an hour and a half.
 Large dents anywhere from an hour and a half to four hours.
 Hail repairs anything up to two days.

 Briefly, an obsessive attention to detail, extreme levels of patience and a minimum of five years full time experience